 9. Remuneration and expenses of trustees

-(1) A trustee shall be entitled to such remuneration and to such travelling and other allowances as are determined in his case by the Minister on the recommendation of the Public Service Board 4.
+(1) A trustee shall be entitled to such remuneration and to such travelling and other allowances as are determined in his case by the Minister on the recommendation of the Public Sector Commissioner.

 (2) Acceptance of or acting in the office of trustee shall not of itself render the provisions of Part 3 of the Public Sector Management Act 1994, or any other Act applying to persons as officers of the Public Service applicable to that trustee or affect or prejudice the application to him of those provisions if they applied to him at the time of the acceptance of or acting in that office.

-[Section 9 amended by No. 32 of 1994 s.19.]
+[Section 9 amended by No. 32 of 1994 s.19; No. 39 of 2010 s.
+90.]

 10. Delegation of powers